OSGATA Member Profiles

 Wild Garden Seed: Located in Oregon’s Willamette Valley, Wild Garden Seed produces organic, open pollinated, untreated, germ and vigor tested, well-cleaned seed.
 Their variety selection has proven popular and profitable in farmer’s markets locally and for restaurants on both coasts−with many cultivars originating in their on-farm breeding program for organic conditions and improved fresh market quality.

-Wood Prairie Farm and Organic Seed: Jim and Megan Gerritsen have owned and operated their organic family farm in northern Maine for over 35 years.
-Wood Prairie Farm’s focus is on the production of organic early generation Maine Certified Seed Potatoes, seed crops, vegetables and grain.
-These are largely sold retail through their mail order catalog and web business.
-Jim is the Board President of OSGATA.
+Wood Prairie Family Farm and Organic Seed: Caleb Gerritsen and his family have owned and operated their organic family farm in northern Maine for over 40 years.
+Wood Prairie Family Farm focuses on growing organic early generation Maine Certified Seed Potatoes, seed crops, seed grain and vegetables.
+Organic seed crops are sold direct-nationwide through their web business and catalog, as well as wholesale to organic seed companies.